-There you go… The second part of our world tour to unveil the most traditional dishes that are served at Christmas.
+What is eaten at Christmas dinner around the world?
+Welcome to the second part of our world tour to unveil the most traditional recipes that are served at Christmas.

 In the first part we took you to taste the exotic flavours of India and Ethiopia, but also some European classics, like codfish in Portugal and the delicious pastries of Germany, to conclude with the typical turkey in the States.